diegotaveras/diegotaveras/README.md

 -  Hi, I’m @diegotaveras, a Puertorican studying Computer Science at UIUC!
--  I’m interested in cybersecurity, ML and web design.
+-  I’m interested in full-stack development, cybersecurity and ML.
 -  I’m looking to collaborate on anything that helps me learn more about coding.
 -  How to reach me: diegoat2@illinois.edu;